Welcome to today's edition of the Rush 24-7 podcast.

 They were just starting dialogue.

-Like I need to waste my time with a local television station for ratings.
+Like, I need to waste my time with a local television station for ratings.

-This is May Sweeps Week in radio, they said.
+Yeah, yeah, this is May Sweeps Week in radio, they said.

 There is no sweeps week in radio.